-Changes to Tongue River fish populations as a result of coal bed natural gas production have not been documented but may exist as they are difficult to quantify.
+Changes to Tongue River fish populations attributable to coal bed natural gas production have not been documented but may exist as they are difficult to quantify.
 Coal bed methane extraction is currently at a low level of development because of market prices.
 Continued monitoring will be important to detect impacts to fisheries if activity expands in the future.
 Low sample sizes of small bodied fishes preclude use for trend analysis.
-Mini-fyke nets may be added to the sampling regime in the future to provide a more robust sample design for small bodied fishes.
+Mini-fyke nets could be added to the sampling regime in the future to provide a more robust sample design for small bodied fishes.
 Mini-fyke nets were efficient and effective for detecting composition of the small bodied fish assemblage of the Yellowstone River (Duncan et al. 2012), but have not been as efficient a tool in the Upper Missouri (Anne Tews, pers. communication).
+Addition of this gear is not planned for 2018, and electrofishing will only be completed on a subset of the trend sections in 2018 due to a budget shortfall in the fisheries division.